xqyet/2w2t.ASCII/README.md

 4. Click the start cell (outside the gray plaza).

 5. Allow clipboard (or paste into the prompt).
-It will “type” your text.
+It will being pasting your ASCII Art line by line starting from the top.

    <p align="center">
   <img src="example.png" alt="Example">